AerWyn81/HeadBlocks/docs/config/config.md

     power: 0
 ```

-This configuration, if `enabled`, allows to make an explosion of particles, like those with fireworks when the head is
-clicked with several options:
+When enabled, this creates a firework particle explosion when a head is clicked:

 - colors/fadeColors:
-  - if empty, that will generate a random list of colors
+  - if empty: generates a random color palette
-  - else a list of colors (format: 'red, green, blue')
+  - if specified: list of colors (format: 'red, green, blue')
-- flicker: is the firework flickering
+- flicker: whether the firework particles flicker
 - power:
-  - set to 0: the firework will explode on the head
+  - 0: firework explodes at head location
-  - set to more: the firework will explode in height according to the power (1 and 2 is vanilla)
+  - 1+: firework explodes at height based on power value (1 and 2 are vanilla heights)

 #### Headclick - Particles